dan-phd/2DTDBEM/README.md

 can then be run without the debugger by pressing `Ctrl` + `F5`.

 ## Beginning test
-Once you are all set up, run the following initial test from the root `2DTDBEM` directory to check everything works;
+Once you are all set up, run the following initial tests from the root `2DTDBEM` directory to check everything works;

 In Linux:
 ```
 ./bin/2DTDBEM --test computeConvolutions
+./bin/2DTDBEM --file=cyl_res21 --timesteps=100 --quadrature_points=5
 ```
 In Windows:
 ```
 bin\2DTDBEM --test computeConvolutions
+bin\2DTDBEM --file=cyl_res21 --timesteps=100 --quadrature_points=5
 ```

-The program options and help can be viewed with `./bin/2DTDBEM` in Linux, or `bin\2DTDBEM` in Windows.
+The program options and help can be viewed with `./bin/2DTDBEM -h` in Linux, or `bin\2DTDBEM -h` in Windows.

 [BEUT]: https://github.com/dan-phd/BEUT